DCAN-Labs/cdni-brain/docs/msi-login.md

 # Getting Started with Minnesota Supercomputing Institute (MSI)

 If you are going to be processing, analyzing, or otherwise interacting with MRI data, you will need to have access to MSI.
-Visit  [Eligibility & Access Instructions](https://www.msi.umn.edu/content/eligibility-getting-access) for more detailed guidelines on eligibility and access requirements.
+See [Who Can Get Access](https://msi.umn.edu/getting-started#section6561-1) for more detailed guidelines on eligibility and access requirements.
 This page outlines the steps needed to access MSI.

-## Duo 2-Factor Authentification
+## Duo 2-Factor Authentication

-You must set up Duo 2 Factor Authentification in order to use MSI and any internal UMN site.
+You must set up Duo 2 Factor Authentication in order to use MSI and any internal UMN site.
 This provides an added layer of security.
 UMN provides a [Duo Guide](https://it.umn.edu/services-technologies/self-help-guides/duo-set-use-duo-security) which provides instructions for how to register and use Duo.

 If you log in to MSI via a terminal you will see and complete this prompt to authenticate: